kaylaoneill/GEOM99LP2/README.md

 Files in this repository:

-OnlineDevelopers.md
-This is for requirement "ArcGIS Online Developers: Create a new empty layer"
+Requirement "ArcGIS Online Developers: Create a new empty layer" OnlineDevelopers.md

 Requirement: "Explore and Enhance the Tutorials for ArcGIS JavaScript API" my2D.html- "Display a map 2D"